 Services available to you

-Howevere, if a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.
+However, if a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.

 The Crisis Team

-If you are experiencing a mental health crisis, please call The Crisis team on 01772 773433.
+If you are experiencing a mental health crisis, please call the crisis team on 01772 773433.
 You can self-refer into this specialist mental health service, but it is advised that you are registered with a GP practice.

-Mental health helpline
+Wellbeing and Mental Health helpline

 Click here to view the Lancashire care mental health helpline website.

 The positive Lifestyle Team is part of the Mental Health Network and covers the Central area of LSCFT (Preston/Chorley and South Ribble).
 The team provide individual assessments and can sign-post to appropriate services or offer interventions as available through the Positive Lifestyle Team (PLT).
 This may take the form of 1.1 or group work interventions around healthy living and wellbeing and physical health monitoring provided within clinics.

 Every Mind Matters